AraujoJordan/Reflow/README.md

 # Reflow

-A Kotlin Multiplatform library that simplifies data fetching with automatic retry logic, loading state management, and flexible caching strategies.
-Built on top of Kotlin Flows and designed to integrate seamlessly with Jetpack Compose.
+A Kotlin Multiplatform Flow that simplifies data fetching with automatic retry logic, loading state management, and flexible caching strategies.
+It is designed to integrate seamlessly with Jetpack Compose.

 ### How to use it: